Skip to content

 [cairo]

-unstable-add-statements-functions-debug-info = true
+unstable-add-statements-functions-debug-info = false

 [profile]